 c.
 Rectifying the impact by repairing, rehabilitating, or restoring the affected environment;

 d.
-Reducing or eliminating the impact over time by preservation and maintenance operations; or
+Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action;

 e.
-Compensating for the impact by replacing, enhancing, or providing substitute resources or environments.
+Compensating for the impact by replacing, enhancing, or providing substitute resources or environments and/or

+f.
+Monitoring the impact and taking appropriate corrective measures.

 3. Compensation for Lost or Affected Functions.
 Compensation shall address the functions affected by the proposed project, with an intention to achieve functional equivalency or improvement of functions.
 The goal shall be for the compensatory mitigation to provide similar wetland functions as those lost, except when: